vrinda-raj/EoDP-Assignment2-Group-70/README.md

 # EoDP-working-files
-This is a repository to add working files for Group 70's assignment
+This is a repository to add all the files for Group 70's assignment

 #List of all folders in our repository:
 1. Data - a folder that contains all the data files that were used in this project.